GSA/digitalgov.gov/content/services/common-questions-about-dap-faq.md

 ### Will the code affect other analytics code running on my site, such as WebTrends, WebTrends Live, SiteCatalyst or Urchin?

 The code will not interfere at all with WebTrends, WebTrends Live, SiteCatalyst, and it synchronizes itself with Urchin.
-Learn more about¬ [incorporating the DAP tool into your current metrics program](https://www.digitalgov.gov/services/dap/ "DAP: Digital Analytics Program").
+Learn more about [incorporating the DAP tool into your current metrics program](https://www.digitalgov.gov/services/dap/ "DAP: Digital Analytics Program").

 ### If the government-wide tracking code suffers an error, will the code stop other code from running?